 - 3.1.
 The requirement for residents' parking permits in areas throughout South Lanarkshire followed the introduction of the Car Parking Charter in 1997.
 Subsequently, at its meeting of 5 October 2011, the Executive Committee agreed there would be no further roll out of residents' parking zones. - 3.2.
 The parking needs of commuters, residents and visitors often result in a high demand for both short-term and long-term parking within the area and the Council receives a high volume of correspondence on this subject from both residents and commuters, either directly or via elected representatives. - 3.3.
 There are already significant RPPZs in East Kilbride, Hamilton and Rutherglen.
 To park in these zones, residents or their visitors need to display a permit, however, it does not mean there will always be a space available.
 There are also several smaller areas where permits have been issued to both residents and businesses, including Carluke and Cambuslang. - 3.4.
-At the Community and Enterprise Resource Committee of 21 August 2018, the commencement of a review of the current RPPZs, overseen by the Roads Safety Forum, was approved and, due to significant parking pressures being experienced, the commencement of initial consultation for new RPPZs at Hairmyres in East Kilbride and in the area surrounding Cambuslang Station was also agreed.
+At the Community and Enterprise Resources Committee on 21 August 2018, the commencement of a review of the current RPPZs policy, overseen by the Roads Safety Forum, was approved.

 - 3.5.
-The Community and Enterprise Resources Committee at its meeting on 22 January 2019 also agreed that consultation would be undertaken with regard to the potential for a RPPZ in the vicinity of Blantyre Station.
-This again was due to ongoing parking pressures. - 3.6.
-The three RPPZ consultation exercises have now concluded and this will be reported to a future meeting of the Committee. - 3.7.
-The Roads Safety Forum at its meeting on 30 October 2019 considered a paper summarising the discussions and conclusions/recommendations of the RPPZ review.
-This was subsequently supported by Forum Members and agreed that it be put forward to Community and Enterprise Resources Committee for consideration and approval. - 3.8.
-This report provides a summary of the work undertaken and considered by the Roads Safety Forum in relation to the review of the current RPPZs and the proposed way forward.
+At the Roads Safety Forum of 30 October 2019, a paper summarising the discussions and conclusions/recommendations of the RPPZ review was presented.
+This was subsequently supported by Forum Members and agreed that it be put forward to Community and Enterprise Resources Committee for consideration and approval. - 3.6.
+This report provides a summary of the work undertaken and considered by the Roads Safety Forum in relation to the review of the current RPPZ policy and the proposed way forward.
 Section 4 summarises the key matters discussed and section 5 proposes recommendations that the Forum has supported.